Christopher-Schulze/Torwell/README.md

 ### Updating Certificates
 The pinned certificate location is configured in `src-tauri/certs/cert_config.json`.
-By default this file points `cert_url` to `https://updates.torwell.com/certs/server.pem` as a placeholder. **Provide your own update endpoint for production.** Adjust the value or set the environment variables `TORWELL_CERT_URL` or `TORWELL_CERT_PATH` to override the URL and local path at runtime.
+By default this file uses the Torwell production endpoint `https://certs.torwell.com/server.pem`.
+If you run your own update server, set the environment variables `TORWELL_CERT_URL` or `TORWELL_CERT_PATH` to override the URL and local path at runtime.
+You can also provide a backup with `TORWELL_FALLBACK_CERT_URL`.
 The minimum TLS version can also be configured via the `min_tls_version` field ("1.2" or "1.3").